Award-winning research uncovers the hidden truths behind people’s food safety behaviours.

 Rules on food waste, leftovers and waste cooking oil from catering facilities.

-How to reduce the risk of E. coli O157 cross-contamination in your business.
+How to control and reduce the risk of E. coli O157 cross-contamination in your business.

 Information on the measures concerning acrylamide levels in food, guidance for food business operators and benchmark levels for monitoring acrylamide levels in different food categories.

-Food safety management procedures and food hygiene regulations small businesses for Safer Food, Better Business (SFBB)
+Food safety management procedures and food hygiene regulations for small businesses.

 Requirements that apply when you supply or produce food on the move.